Louismac/SC_DJ/README.txt

 RUNNING

-To get started simply run DJ.new
+To get started simply run DJ.new(4)

 MAPPING YOUR OWN MIDI

 Its highly unlikely your MIDI controller uses my default values, so you'll probably want to map your own.
 I use a Korg nanoControl, but you can you whatever you want.
 The amount of knobs, sliders and buttons necessary probably make this a good bet however.

 To map your own controls, click the MAP MIDI button in the top right hand corner.
 This will open a menu displaying all the available controls.
 The map a specific control, click the button on the GUI then trigger the control on your MIDI controller that you with to map to that function.
 They will now be joined.
 When you're down, click the SAVE MAP button in the top right and your map will be remembered when you restart the sketch next time.

+You may have to restart the program after editting MIDI controls.

 FUNCTIONS